NuGet/docs.microsoft.com-nuget/docs/consume-packages/Central-Package-Management.md

 ## Transitive pinning

 You can automatically override a transitive package version even without an explicit top-level `<PackageReference />` by opting into a feature known as transitive pinning.
-This promotes a transitive dependency to a top-level dependency implicitly on your behalf.
+This promotes a transitive dependency to a top-level dependency implicitly on your behalf when necessary.

-You can enable this feature by setting the MSBuild property `CentralPackageTransitivePinningEnabled` to `true` in a project or `Directory.Build.props` import file:
+You can enable this feature by setting the MSBuild property `CentralPackageTransitivePinningEnabled` to `true` in a project or in a `Directory.Packages.props` or `Directory.Build.props` import file:

 ```xml
   <PropertyGroup>